-(The family cabin tent at the left is a great example of a current popular style!)
+(The White Duck "Prota Deluxe" family cabin tent shown just above to the left is a great example of a current popular style!)

 Wall tents are some of the most popular kinds of canvas structures.
 These tents tend to have vertical walls and open gable roofs.
 In many ways, they are comparable to broad, single-story Cape Cod houses.